AutomationML/AMLEngine2.1/Documentation/Aml.Engine.AmlObjects/ExternalDataReference/AddAutomationMLBPRInterfaceClassLib.md

 ExternalDataReference.AddAutomationMLBPRInterfaceClassLib Method
 ================================================================
-AutomationML 2.1 APIAdds the AutomationMLBPRInterfaceClassLib containing all interface classes used to model external document references to the AMLDocument.
+Adds the AutomationMLBPRInterfaceClassLib containing all interface classes used to model external document references to the AMLDocument.

   **Namespace:**  [Aml.Engine.AmlObjects][1]
   **Assembly:**  AML.Engine (in AML.Engine.dll)